-Everything except the page’s main image: in fact, the image depicts a bottle of “gaseosa” but uses the word “soda” instead of the Spanish one.
-On top of this, the same image use visuals that are far away from the universe the page wants to reach, showing people playing American football and refreshing with their soda.
+Everything except the page’s main image: the image depicts a bottle of “gaseosa” but uses the word “soda” instead of the Spanish one.
+On top of this, the same image uses visuals far away from the universe the page wants to reach, showing people playing American football and refreshing with soda.

 SEO has brought the right people into the page, but the page failed to serve the users.
-As a result, people left, they didn’t engage with the page and the company and a percentage of them may also have perceived the company as not really reliable.
+As a result, people left, and didn’t engage with the page and the company, and a percentage of them may also have perceived the company as unreliable.

 What happens to Procter and Gamble Co. explains this better than any word (note: this example is from traditional advertising, but it applies perfectly to the online world and to organic traffic).

-Years ago Procter and Gamble Co. tried to enter the Japanese market to sell Pampers disposable diapers.
+Years ago, Procter and Gamble Co. tried to enter the Japanese market to sell Pampers disposable diapers.
 They worked fully on the Japanese copy to adapt the language and use the right terms but completely discarded the visual.
-In fact, they used the image of a stork delivering disposable diapers to a household.
-The commercial was badly received and sales didn’t increase.
-The reason was easy to spot: the visual was far away from what Japanese people expected and they didn’t know what was the reference the ad was pointing out.
-In fact, storks delivering babies do not exist in Japan.
-Instead, according to Japanese folklore peaches, not storks, bring the babies.
+They used the image of a stork delivering disposable diapers to a household.
+The commercial was badly received, and sales didn’t increase.
+The reason was easy to spot: the visual was far from what Japanese people expected, and they didn’t know the reference the ad was pointing out.
+Storks delivering babies do not exist in Japan.
+Instead, according to Japanese folklore, peaches, not storks, bring the babies.

 Doesn’t it sound familiar to what happens in SEO today?

-Considering the impact of culture and cultural habits when working in International SEO is crucial and it goes beyond the classical idea of SEO as a mere vehicle for traffic.
-It works only if we start seeing SEO as a way to engage with users on a more empathetic level, showing them that we care about their search habits and at the same time addressing concerns in terms of biases and stereotypes.
+Considering the impact of culture and cultural habits when working in International SEO is crucial, and it goes beyond the classical idea of SEO as a mere vehicle for traffic.
+It works only if we start seeing SEO as a way to engage with users on a more empathetic level, showing them that we care about their search habits and simultaneously addressing concerns regarding biases and stereotypes.

-I’ve fully integrated Cultural SEO into my International SEO strategy in an effort to build a more integrated approach that considers the whole spectrum with a sole goal: conversions.
+I’ve fully integrated Cultural SEO into my International SEO strategy to build a more integrated approach that considers the whole spectrum with a sole goal: conversions.

-International SEO is all about offering your target audience a pleasant experience on your site and is a combination of doing SEO as you’re used to while reflecting cultural differences.
+International SEO is all about offering your target audience a pleasant experience on your site and combines doing SEO as you’re used to while reflecting cultural differences.

-Your goal should always be to make your target feel at home so that they will not only convert but also become your first advocates.
+Your goal should always be to make your target feel at home so they will convert and become your first advocates.